KonaArctic/Furaffinity-Tags-Blocker/Readme.md

 Issues
 ------
 -	SFWify may behave slowly to avoid triggering Furaffinity's (possibly anti-DDoS) rate limit system.
 A fix is being worked on.
 Right now using prefetch and waiting helps.
 -	Some users improperly tag or provide no tags to their submissions.
 Try blocking that user.
+-	buggy

 Install
 -------